Response To 1st Coronavirus Case In Washington State Draws On Lessons From Measles

 When the first U.S. case of a new coronavirus spreading throughout China was confirmed last week in Washington state, public health workers were well prepared to respond, building on lessons learned during the outbreak of measles that sickened 87 people in the state in 2019.

 As of Monday, the Centers for Disease Control and Prevention had confirmed five cases of infection from the new coronavirus in the U.S., including two in California, one in Illinois and one in Arizona.
-All have been linked to people who traveled to the Wuhan region in China.
+All have been linked to people who traveled to the Wuhan area in China.
 More than a hundred people are under investigation for the new coronavirus in 26 states, according to the CDC.

 The first U.S. patient, an unidentified man in his 30s, had traveled to the Wuhan area at the end of last year.
 He fell ill shortly after flying back to the U.S., where he lives north of Seattle.